mariusbanea/node-modules-require-and-object-destructuring/README.md

 ## The "Rules"

-- You should attempt to complete this challenge without looking at any other resources such as googling stack-overflow, documentation or course materials.
-However, you may ask the interviewer clarifying questions at any point.
+- You should attempt to complete this challenge without looking at any other resources such as googling, stack-overflow, documentation or course materials.
+However, you may look at any of the files in the project including the schema in the `models.js` file and the integration tests in `test/server.test.js` and you may ask the interviewer clarifying questions at any point.

 - If you get stuck you have 3 lifelines (like Who Wants to Be a Millionaire)
   - 1) Online documentation - browse Express, Mongoose, Chai, Chai-Http docs
   - 2) Interview Hint - Ask the interview for a hint